Sales Tax Information

 The City of St. Ann local sales tax rate is 1.25%.
 This rate consists of the Economic Development Sales Tax (0.25%), the Parks Sales Tax (0.5%), the Capital Improvement Sales Tax (0.5%).

 The St. Charles Rock Road Transportation Development District levies an additional .75% sales tax along the St. Charles Rock Rd.
 Corridor.
-Additionally, the Crossings at Northwest levies an additional 1.0% Community Improvement District sales tax at the Crossings.
-However, neither of these sales taxes is levied on sales made at Menard's.
+The St. Ann City-wide Transportation Development District levies an additional 1.0% sales tax to fund city-wide street, sidewalk and street tree removal.
+Additionally, the Crossings at Northwest levies an additional 1.0% Community Improvement District sales tax at the Crossings at Northwest.

 The state and local sales taxes are remitted together to the Department of Revenue.
 Once the seller remits sales tax to the department, the department then distributes the local sales taxes remitted by the sellers to the cities, counties and districts in accordance with the various formulas in the statutes.